NBA agrees to terms on a record 11-year, $76 billion media rights deal, AP source says

 The return of NBC, which carried NBA games from 1990 through 2002, gives the league two broadcast network partners for the first time.

-NBC would showcase games on Sunday night once the NFL season has ended.
+NBC — whose deal is expected to be $2.5 billion per season — would showcase games on Sunday night once the NFL season has ended.
 It will air games on Tuesdays throughout the regular season while a Monday night package of games would be exclusively streamed on Peacock.

 Prime Video would have games on Thursday night after it is done carrying NFL games.
 Its other nights would be Friday and Saturday.